Covid 19 coronavirus: Victoria reports record number of deaths

-Victorian Premier Daniel Andrews has confirmed a record number of coronavirus-linked deaths in the last 24 hours.
+Victorian Premier Daniel Andrews has confirmed a record number of coronavirus-linked deaths in the Past 24 hours.

-He said there have been 300 new cases and six new deaths recorded in he past 24 hours – marking the state's deadliest day since the pandemic began.
+He said 300 new cases and six new deaths had been recorded in the past 24 hours – marking the state's deadliest day since the pandemic began.

 It comes after 447 coronavirus cases were linked to 35 aged care facilities in the state.